calvinalkan/better-wordpress-hooks/README.md

 ### Wordpress Filters

-Using the default Plugin/Hook API you need to distinguish between unsing ``add_action`` and ```add_filter``` .
+Using the default Plugin/Hook API you need to distinguish between using ``add_action`` and ```add_filter``` .
 BetterWpHooks takes care of this under the hood.
-There is no different syntax for defining actions and filters.
-Lets review a simple example where we might want to allow other developers to modify an appointment data created by our fictive appointment plugin.
+The syntax is the same for defining actions and filters.
+Let's review a simple example where we might want to allow other developers to modify appointment data created by our fictive appointment plugin.

 ````php